 Are Some People, in General, More Susceptible to PTSD?

 Yes.
 Studies have shown that certain individuals have a higher rate of PTSD.
 There are differences with respect to Age, Gender and Prior Exposure.

 Are there Higher Risks of PTSD for Law Enforcement and Safety Personnel for PTSD?

 Yes.
 The prevalence of PTSD among police, fire, and emergency service workers ranged from 6%-32%.
-An overall prevalence rate of 4% for the general population.
+There is an overall prevalence rate of 4% for the general population.
 Post-traumatic Stress Disorder Int J Occup Environ Med.
 2012 Jan;3(1):2-9.

 Are There Differences in the Incidence of PTSD based upon Gender for Law Enforcement Personnel?

 Yes.
-Male and Female Safety Personnel act differently.
+Male and Female Safety Personnel act differently with respect to how they respond to stress that can trigger PTSD.
 In summary, the frequency of several traumatic events was associated with higher PTSD scores in women, while the recency of seeing victims of assault was associated with higher PTSD scores in men.
 PTSD Symptoms Among Police Officers: Associations With Frequency, Recency, And Types Of Traumatic Events, Int J Emerg Ment Health.
 2013 ; 15(4): 241–253

 What are the Symptoms of PTSD?

 There are four types of PTSD symptoms: (1) Re-living the Moment, (2) Avoidance of Situations, (3) Negative Changes in Beliefs and Feelings, and (4) Feeling Keyed Up.

 - Concentration Problems